Discontinued and intermittent National Film Awards: Best Paniya Feature Film

-Best Feature Film in Rabha
+Best Rabha Feature Film

-The National Film Award for Best Feature Film in Rabha is one of the National Film Awards given by Ministry of Information and Broadcasting and Directorate of Film Festivals, India.
-Till now, it is only awarded at 62nd National Film Awards in 2014.
+It is only awarded at 62nd National Film Awards in 2014.
 Per Constitution of India, Rabha language is among the languages other than those specified in the Schedule VIII of the Constitution.

+Best Rajasthani Feature Film

-Best Feature Film in Sherdukpen
+Best Sherdukpen Feature Film

-The National Film Award for Best Feature Film in Sherdukpen is one of the National Film Awards given by Ministry of Information and Broadcasting and Directorate of Film Festivals, India.
-Till now, it is awarded twice at 61st National Film Awards in 2013 and 66th National Film Awards in 2018.
+It is awarded twice at 61st National Film Awards in 2013 and 66th National Film Awards in 2018.
 Per Constitution of India, Sherdukpen language is among the languages other than those specified in the Schedule VIII of the Constitution.

+Best Tai Phake Feature Film

+The National Film Award for Best Tiwa Feature Film is for the films made in Tai Phake language.
+Till now, it is awarded once at the 71st National Film Awards.

-Best Feature Film in Tulu
+Best Tiwa Feature Film

-The National Film Award for Best Feature Film in Tulu is one of the National Film Awards given by Ministry of Information and Broadcasting and Directorate of Film Festivals, India.
-Till now, it is awarded six times.
+The National Film Award for Best Tiwa Feature Film is for the films made in Tiwa language.
+Till now, it is awarded once at the 70th National Film Awards.

+Best Tulu Feature Film

+It is awarded six times.
 Per Constitution of India, Tulu language is among the languages other than those specified in the Schedule VIII of the Constitution.

-Best Feature Film in Wancho
+Best Wancho Feature Film

-The National Film Award for Best Feature Film in Wancho is one of the National Film Awards given by Ministry of Information and Broadcasting and Directorate of Film Festivals, India for Sanskrit cinema.
-Till now, it is only awarded at 63rd National Film Awards in 2015.
+It is only awarded at 63rd National Film Awards in 2015.
 Per Constitution of India, Wancho language is among the languages other than those specified in the Schedule VIII of the Constitution.